Search Contact information

 5. How do I get wireless access? - See the Connecting to the Department's Wireless Network page

-7. The DPO is full.
-Where can I log in? - The EIE lab in the Baker building often has spare terminals, the same type of terminals as in the DPO.
+6. The DPO is full.
+Where can I log in? - The Dyson Centre has some Windows machines.
+The EIE Teaching lab in the Baker building often has spare terminals, the same type of terminals as in the DPO.

 Note that most of our machines are not visible from outside Cambridge University and many aren't visible even from other parts of the University.
 See the Machines and Access list for current Teaching System details.

-10. When I try to access past papers and cribs I receive a message saying that I am not authorised to access those pages.
+9. When I try to access past papers and cribs I receive a message saying that I am not authorised to access those pages.
 What do I do? - Contact the Teaching Office (teaching-office).
-If you're not a student, try contacting jm367

 Mail [back to top of page]